 In 1962, Gus Johnson was elected to replace Mr. Leichliter who was retiring and the office was moved from Plant City to Jacksonville.
 Under Johnson's leadership, the Foundation continued to administer trusts and endowment funds for various Florida Baptist institutions.
 One of the highlights of his work during the 1960's was his assignment by the Convention as director of the special campaign to raise $1.5 million for Stetson University and $500,000 for Baptist Bible Institute.
 During 1969, the Foundation assisted in preparing wills and administering funds involving over $1 million.
 Mr. Johnson retired in 1981.

-Dr. Borders retired in early 2001 and Eddie L. McClelland was named new Executive Director-Treasurer of the organization.
-From those early days in 1947 and from the vision of a few dedicated Baptists, the Florida Baptist Foundation has grown and expanded to a corporate entity that is fully capable of providing services and products to Florida Baptists including banking services, trust and estate planning services, investment services, church loan opportunities, and senior adult housing and healthcare provisions that will not only help individual Florida Baptists and churches meet their stewardship needs, but will generate millions of dollars to support the Lord's work in Florida and around the world.
+Dr. Borders retired in early 2001 and Eddie L. McClelland was named new Executive Director-Treasurer of the organization and served until his retirement in 2019.
+In January of 2020, Dr. Rick Wheeler began his tenure when he was elected as the fifth Executive Director-Treasurer of the Florida Baptist Foundation.
+From those early days in 1947 and from the vision of a few dedicated Baptists, the Florida Baptist Foundation has grown and expanded to a corporate entity that is fully capable of providing services and products to Florida Baptists including trust and estate planning services, investment services, church loan opportunities, and senior adult housing and healthcare provisions that will not only help individual Florida Baptists and churches meet their stewardship needs, but will generate financial resources to support the Lord's work in Florida and around the world.

 IN THIS SECTION